gene-themachine/what-if/README.md

 - Enhance the design with animations and improved aesthetics.
 - Introduce a feature to categorize posts based on topics or themes.

----

-Feel free to explore the app and share your "What if" ideas!